p2ppsr/locksmith/README.md

 - Active locks are displayed with their remaining blocks.

 ### Unlock funds
-- When the lock expires, the app automatically constructs and broadcasts a redeeming transaction using the `walletClient.createAction()` and the original contract and signature.
+- When the lock expires, the app automatically constructs and broadcasts a redeeming transaction using `walletClient.createAction()` and the original contract and signature.

 ## Overlay
 [documentation](https://docs.projectbabbage.com/docs/concepts/overlays)